AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/customize-styles.md

 ---
-group: frontend-developer-guide
-title: Simple ways to customize a theme's styles
-functional_areas:
-  - Frontend
+title: Customize Theme Styles | Commerce Frontend Development
+description:
 ---
-## What's in this topic
+# Customize theme styles

 Let's say you created a new [theme](https://glossary.magento.com/theme) inheriting from Blank or Luma, and chose the [Less compilation mode].
 What's next?
 Where to add the style changes?
 This topic gives quick answers.

-## Simplest way to extend parent styles
+## Extend parent styles

 To extend the parent theme's styles in your theme: